davidguva/awesomechrismidicontroller/README.md

 Enables Bluetooth MIDI functionality.

 The JSON structure for each button is   [1, 1, 127] which translates to  [type, note, velocity].
 The types are 1.
 CC, 2.
 PC and 3.
 Note.

 ---

+## Support

+If you use the code and want to thank me you can always [buy me a coffee](https://buymeacoffee.com/davidguva).

+---